yogeshojha/rengine/README.md

 **What do I expect from security researchers?**

-* Patience: Please note that I am currently the only maintainer in reNgine, and it will take some time to validate your report.
-I ask for your patience during this process.
 * Respect for privacy and security reports: Please do not publicly disclose any vulnerabilities (including GitHub issues) before or after reporting them on huntr.dev!
 This is against the disclosure policy and will not be rewarded.
 * Respect the rules